7.8. Courtroom Players: Judges and Court Staff

 Lore Rutz-Burri

 During the pretrial phase, judges make rulings on the parties’ motions, such as motions to exclude certain physical or testimonial evidence, motions to compel discovery, and motions to change venue.
-Because most cases are resolved prior to trial through plea-bargaining, one important judicial function is taking the defendant’s guilty plea.
+Because most cases are resolved before trial through plea-bargaining, one important judicial function is taking the defendant’s guilty plea.

 At trial, if the defendant elects to waive a jury, there is a bench trial, and the judge sits as the “trier of fact.”
 Like jurors in a jury trial, the judge has considerable discretion when deciding what facts were proven (or not) by the parties and what witnesses he or she finds credible.
 When the defendant elects for a jury trial, the jury decides what the facts are.
 In either a bench or jury trial, the trial judge rules: on the admissibility of evidence (whether a jury is entitled to hear certain testimony or look at physical evidence), whether witnesses are competent, whether privileges exist, whether witnesses qualify as experts, whether jurors will be excused from jury service, etc. At the end of the jury trial, the judge gives a set of jury instructions to the jurors which informs them on the law that applies to the case they are deciding.